Spine Race Winter Kit List

 Further clarification and penalties.

-You cannot remove an item you are wearing when about to leave a CP location, just to put it on again outside when away from the CP just to circumvent the rule.
+You cannot remove an item you are wearing when about to leave a CP location, just to put it on again outside when away from the CP just to circumvent the above rule.

 This will result in a time penalty for not having a SPARE item.
 We see this every year.
-If seen doing this you will not be allowed to leave without 2 items, one worn and one SPARE carried.

 The SPARE items are for safety if you get very wet or cold or need extra layers in an emergency, They are not to make you take more unnecessary kit.
 If you fall in water, get very wet and cold or even injured you will need all that spare kit.